Proventriculus: Secretions

-Hormones also affect the amount and concentration of these secretions.
-Some of these include Gastrin, Bombesin, Avian Pancreatic Polypeptide, and cholecystokinin.
-These can prevent or stimulate the release of those secretions.
+Hormones such as gastrin, bombesin, avian pancreatic polypeptide, and cholecystokinin affect the amount and concentration of the secretions by preventing or stimulating their release.

-The roles of these secretions are to reduce the pH of the digesta and begin protein digestions, however the distribution of the secretions differ depending on the avian species.
+The roles of these secretions are to reduce the pH of the digesta and begin protein digestion; however, the distribution of the secretions differs depending on the avian species.
 These secretions cause the stomach to be very acidic, but the exact value will differ based on the species, as seen in the table below.

-In petrels, the proventriculus is much larger and the mucus secretions are arranged into longitudinal ridges, which creates more surface area and more concentrated cells.The secretion of the oil is quite common to birds, and are usually undigested fatty acids, but can vary depending on the diet.
+In petrels, the proventriculus is much larger and the mucus secretions are arranged into longitudinal ridges, which creates more surface area and more concentrated cells.
+These secrete a stomach oil, which is common in birds; it usually consists of undigested fatty acids, but can vary depending on the diet.
 Petrels also have a unique mechanism where they can shoot stomach oil from their beak when alarmed.

 Motility

 The muscle contractions of the gizzard push material back into the proventriculus, which then contracts to mix materials between the stomach compartments.
 This transfer of digested material can occur up to 4 times per minute, and the compartments can hold the stomach contents for thirty minutes to an hour.
-The contractions are regular and rhythmical, and are more frequent in intact males than in females because there is more concentration of the hormone Androgen.
-This also causes castrated males to have a decrease in contractions and their amplitude.
-Smaller and less frequent contractions lead to less effective digestion of food.
+The contractions are regular and rhythmic, and are typically more frequent in males than in females because of higher androgen concentrations.
+Animals with lower androgen levels have less frequent and weaker contractions, which leads to less effective digestion of food.

 Culinary use

 Chicken proventriculus is eaten as street food in the Philippines.
 It is dipped in flour and deep fried until golden brown.
-It is served best with spiced vinegar and is often sold in a small kiosk.
+It is best served with spiced vinegar and is often sold in a small kiosk.
 This dish is called proben.